-We calculated turnover for each audited address (both token and not-token) i.e. how much Ether was sent to and from each audited contract.
+We calculated turnover for each audited address (both token and not-token) i.e. how much ether was sent to each audited contract.
 Note: Total Contract Turnover [Eth] is the sum of turnover for all the audited addresses.

-For both the token and non-token audited address, we calculated how many addresses (both regular addresses and contracts) interacted via sending Ether or calling a function with the audited contract.
-Note: Number of Addresses using the Contract is the sum of the interacting addresses for all the audited addresses.
+For both the token and non-token audited address, we calculated how many addresses (ordinary addresses only, not contract ones) interacted via sending Ether or calling a function with the audited contract.
+Note: Number of Addresses using the Contract is the sum of the interacting addresses and all the audited addresses.

 All raw data used in our analysis is available here.

-Matthew Di Ferrante, founder of Zero Knowledge Labs — a smart contract auditing company listed in this report — is an advisor to SolidStamp.
+Matthew Di Ferrante, founder of ZKLabs — a smart contract auditing company listed in this report — is an advisor to SolidStamp.
 He did not influence the report content.

 The report makes no warranties or claims regarding the accuracy, quality or performance of particular smart contract auditors and the smart contracts audited.
 The results of this report should not be treated or considered as investment advice.

 SolidStamp connects smart contract users and security auditors to ensure the safety of their ethers and tokens.
 We maintain an on-chain database of smart contract audits so you can be sure you are investing your funds securely.
 SolidStamp allows you to hire top-notch security specialists to audit the contract you plan to use to confirm their authenticity and security.